-A study, published in the latest Canadian Journal of Psychiatry found that drugs prescribed for insomnia and anxiety significantly increase your risk of dying.
+A study, published in the Canadian Journal of Psychiatry found that drugs prescribed for insomnia and anxiety significantly increase your risk of dying.

-Drawing on data gleaned from a 12-year survey involving over 14,000 participants, researchers concluded that popping a sleeping pill or downing an antianxiety drug just once in the month preceding the survey was associated with a 36 percent increase in the risk of death!
+Drawing on data gleaned from a 12-year survey involving over 14,000 participants, researchers concluded that popping a sleeping pill or downing an anti-anxiety drug might not just be bad for your health, it could kill you.

 So, in other words, we’re not even necessarily talking about cases of abuse or overuse here.

-Well, it turns out that even after adjusting for other issues that might affect one’s chances of dying…like alcohol and drug use, depression, overall physical health, and physical activity… the researchers found that the jump in mortality risk was still there.
+Well, it turns out that even after adjusting for other issues that might affect one’s chances of dying… including alcohol and drug use, depression, overall physical health, and physical activity… the researchers found that the jump in mortality risk was still there.

 So what’s the link between these drugs and the increase in the risk of death?